Differential forms, open-closed maps, and Gromov-Witten axioms: Introduction

 A grading is defined on $\L$ by declaring $T^\beta$ to be of degree $\mu(\beta).$ In particular, since the relative spin structure $\s$ on $L$ includes orientation, $T^\beta$ is of even degree for any $\beta$.

 For $k,l\ge 0,$ denote by $\M_{k,l+1}(\beta)$ the moduli space of genus zero $J$-holomorphic open stable maps to $(X,L)$ of degree $\beta \in \sly$ with one boundary component, $k$ boundary marked points, and $l+1$ interior marked points.
 The boundary points are labeled according to their cyclic order.
 Denote by $evb_i^\beta:\M_{k,l+1}(\beta)\to L,$ and $evi_j^\beta:\M_{k,l+1}(\beta)\to X,$ the boundary and interior evaluation maps respectively, where $ i=1,\ldots,k,$ and $j=0,\ldots, l$.
 Assume that $\M_{k,l+1}(\beta)$ is a smooth orbifold with corners.
 Then it carries a natural orientation induced by the relative spin structure on $(X,L)$, as in~\cite[Chapter 8]{FOOO}.
-See~\cite[Example 1.5, Remark 1.6]{ST1} for a discussion and examples of when these assumptions hold.
+Examples of $(X,L)$ that satisfy our assumptions include $(\P^n, \RP^n)$ with the standard complex and symplectic structures or, more generally, flag varieties, Grassmannians, and various other homogeneous spaces, as detailed in~\cite[Example 1.5, Remark 1.6]{ST1}.

 For a compact orbifold $M$, possibly with corners, denote by $A^*(M)$ the algebra of smooth differential forms on $M$ with coefficients in $\R$.
 Denote by $\ccur{M}[*][][]$ the dual module of currents on $M$ with coefficients in $\R$, equipped with the cohomological grading, so the inclusion $A^*(M) \to \ccur{M}[*][][]$ preserves degree.
-Denote by $\hcur{M}[*][][]$ the cohomology of $\ccur{M}[*][][],$ which by~\cite[Theorem 14]{deRham} is isomorphic to the de Rham cohomology of differential forms.
+Denote by $\hcur{M}[*][][]$ the cohomology of $\ccur{M}[*][][],$ which by~\cite[Theorem 14]{deRham} is isomorphic to the de Rham cohomology $H^*(M)$ of differential forms.
+On chain level, we need to use currents in order to push forward differential forms along maps that are not submersions, as in equation~\eqref{eq:pdef_intro} below.
+Working with currents as opposed to forms does not add much technical difficulty once their basic properties are established.
+Indeed, we avoid pulling back currents or taking products of currents, which can be delicate.
 See Section~\ref{ssec:currents} for background on currents on orbifolds.

 Let $t_0,\ldots,t_N$ be formal variables with degrees in $\Z$.
 Define the graded-commutative ring

 thought of as a differential graded algebra with trivial differential.

 Define a valuation $ \nu:R\lrarr \R $ by